 Winhall Brook – Jamaica, Vermont

 New England offers yearlong access to the wonders of nature, as well.
-While traversing the Green Mountains, RVers will realize the mountain range’s name might be a little off: it explodes with a plethora of colors as the leaves change.
+While traversing the Green Mountains, RVers will realize the mountain range’s name might be a little off – it explodes with a plethora of colours as the leaves change.
 If you take a hike on the 16-mile trail, don’t be surprised to see moose or woodpeckers.

 . . .

 Can’t get away this year?
-Explore the growing trend of floatation therapy to support your shift into the introspective Autumn season.
+Explore the growing trend of floatation therapy to support your shift into the introspective Autumn season or head to thermal waters near you like this spa in the Blue Mountains.